apreus/paris-project-exhibition/_paris-project-exhibition/pci_64.md

 ---
 pid: pci_64
-label: The First of May in 1909
+label: Photo of striking workers on May 1, 1909
-object_type: contextual images
+object_type: contextual-images
 note: 235-59
 word_tag: The first of May
 item: The first of May